workleap/wl-foundry-cli/CONTRIBUTING.md

 This monorepo is using PNPM workspace feature to handle the installation of the npm dependencies and manage the packages interdependencies.

-It's important to note that PNPM workspace will **hoist** the npm dependencies at the root of the workspace.
+It's important to note that PNPM workspace will **link** the npm dependencies at the root of the workspace.
 This means that there might not be a *node_modules* directory nested in the packages directories.
 The npm dependencies are installed in a *node_modules* directory at the root of the workspace and a single *pnpm-lock.yaml* file is generated at the root of the workspace.

+## Project Overview

+### Packages

+This project is split into two major sections, `packages/` and `templates/`.

+Under `packages/` we have two tools that are deployed on [NPM](https://www.npmjs.com/).

+`@workleap/create-project` is a prompt that will call `@workleap/foundry` once each question is answered.
+It can be called using `npm create @worklead/project` and will prompt the user about template information.
+It will then call `@workleap/foundry`, using `npx`.
+More information about this project can be read from [the project README](packages/create-project/README.md).

+`@workleap/foundry` is a basic CLI.
+It can be called using `npx @workleap/foundry`, or `foundry` if installed globally.
+This tool, depending on the command used, will clone the requested template (from the main `/templates` folder) using [degit](https://github.com/Rich-Harris/degit) and apply transformation in files by replacing tokens with the option provided when calling it.
+More information about this project can be read from [the project README](packages/foundry/README.md).

+### Templates

+Under `templates/`, are the templates that the `@workleap/foundry` command will clone from. `@workleap/foundry` will always clone the latest version of a template from the `main` branch.

 ## Installation